pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task-help >}}

-You need to wrap the current if/elif/else block into another if/then/else block, where the then part will stay empty for now and the else part will keep the code from before.
+You need to wrap the current if-elif-else block into another if-then-else block, where the then part will stay empty for now and the else part will keep the code from before.

 {{< jr-commit create-condition-for-tree_location-variable-check edit-script [] >}}